leobrod44/Natural_Selection/README.md

-# Natural Selection Simulator with Genetic Algorithms and MLPs
+# Natural Selection Simulator with Genetic Algorithms and Neural Networks

 ## Summary
 Procedurally generated biomes, creatures, and neural networks for real-time decision-making.
 Use of genetic algorithms and Neural Networks to evolve behavior and by gaging environment adaptation through selective reproduction.